Mehmed Spaho

 Mehmed Spaho (Мехмед Спахо; 13 March 1883 – 29 June 1939) was a Bosnian Muslim politician and leader of the Yugoslav Muslim Organization.
-Spaho was described as the "undisputed leader of the Bosniaks between the two world wars" by the newspaper Oslobođenje in 2013.
-He died under mysterious circumstances in a Belgrade hotel.

 Early life

-Spaho was born in Sarajevo, at the time part of Austria-Hungary, into a coppersmith family.
-His father Hasan was an expert of the Sharia law, and before the Austrian-Hungarian occupation, he was a judge in the Ottoman cities of Jajce, Sofia, Damascus and Cairo.
+Spaho was born in Sarajevo, at the time part of Austria-Hungary, into a family of coppersmiths.
+His father, Hasan, was an expert in Sharia law, and before the Austrian-Hungarian occupation, he served as a judge in the Ottoman cities of Jajce, Sofia, Damascus and Cairo.
 His mother was Fatima (née Bičakčić).
 Spaho had three sisters, Behija, Aiša and Habiba, and two brothers, Fehim, a prominent imam, and Mustafa.

 Spaho attended elementary school in Sarajevo, where he was a good student.
 In 1906, I graduated from the Faculty of Law at the University of Vienna.
 At the end of 1907, he passed the doctoral exam, and on 7 February 1908, he was officially named Dr. iur.
 In Vienna, Spaho was a member of an organisation called "Zvijezda" (the Star), which gathered Muslim students.
 This organisation promoted a closer cooperation between Serbs and Bosnian Muslims.
-Pro-Croat oriented Hakija Hadžić claimed that he challenged Spaho to a duel, while both were in Vienna, but Spaho refused to appear.
+Pro-Croat oriented Hakija Hadžić claimed that he challenged Spaho to a duel while both were in Vienna, but Spaho refused to appear.

 When he returned from Vienna in 1906, Spaho worked as a court clerk until 1908.
 In 1910, he became a lawyer clerk for Josef Fischer.
-When the Commercial Chamber was established in Sarajevo in 1910, on its session held on 11 November 1910, Spaho was elected to be its secretary with an annual payment of 6,000 kronas; he started to work on 1 January 1911.
+When the Commercial Chamber was established in Sarajevo in 1910, at its session held on 11 November 1910, Spaho was elected its secretary with an annual salary of 6,000 kronas; he began work on 1 January 1911.
 During that time, he had an ambition to enter the Diet of Bosnia, along with another group of Muslims educated outside Bosnia and Herzegovina.
-His group eventually failed to enter the Diet.
+His group eventually failed to gain entry to the Diet.
 In 1914, Spaho was elected to the Sarajevo City Council, after his political associate and friend, Esad Kulović, stepped down.
 By this, Spaho dealt with both economics and politics.